-- Our M.A. in Journalism and M.A. in Entrepreneurial Journalism programs teach real-world professional skills.
+- Our M.A. in Journalism, M.A. in Entrepreneurial Journalism and M.A. in Social Journalism programs teach real-world professional skills.
 You learn storytelling in every media format and help form a vision for the future of news, even as you’re studying the traditional journalistic standards of reporting, writing, editing, critical thinking, and ethical values.

 - You get to choose a subject concentration.
 This enables you to practice a higher form of journalism: stories that require expertise, analysis, and strong beat development skills.
 Here’s where a lot of analytical stories, narratives, profiles, and lengthier pieces emerge.
 And you graduate with an area of specialty on your resume.